 “Today was great but in 2002 the snow was so much better.”

-The earliest we heard was 1994 from an Australian who had left his hallowed gates of Niseko and ventured south to Honshu to be one of the first at the new look Arai.
-Not sure who checked in to the resort first, him or I, but, he was in Niseko in 1994, so, he wins.
+The earliest we heard was 1994 from an Australian who had left his hallowed gates of Niseko and ventured south to Honshu to be one of the first at the new look Lotte Arai this winter.
+The same day I was there.
+I’m not sure who checked in to the resort first, him or I, but, he was in Niseko in 1994, so, he wins.

-I even found myself joining in (I can’t help myself) with mic drop tales of Nozawa before the gaijin appeared, you know, that time I was the first female and only journalist in the elders home during the lighting ceremony of the Dosojin Fire Festival when Japan was a yearly feature on my ski itinerary.
+I even found myself joining in (I can’t help myself) with mic drop tales of Nozawa before the gaijin appeared, you know, that time I was the first female and only journalist in the elders home, during the lighting ceremony of the Dosojin Fire Festival, when Japan was a yearly feature on my ski itinerary.
+Have I won yet?

 “In 1999 when I bought those five condos for $10 000 in Hakuba before you were there and before I flipped them in 2002 to then buy in Myoko before you could even spell Kogen, oh damn I lost my train of thought, so as I was saying I skied here and bought here before you did.”